firmwaremodules/Contiki-EOS/README.md

 # Contiki-EOS
-EOS blockchain communication module for Smart Contract Sensors powered by Contiki-NG OS.
+EOS Blockchain communication module for our Smart Contract Sensor portfolio powered by Contiki-NG OS.

 ## Why EOS
 The prominent blockchain platform Ethereum suffers from two fundamental problems that prevent it from being an option for building real distributed applications: